 Variations:

-Chocolate Pecan Cobbler: Stir in 1/2 cup of semi-sweet chocolate chips into the filling for a rich, chocolaty twist.
+Chocolate Pecan Cobbler: If you want to go all out.
+Fold in about half a cup semi-sweet chocolate chips to the filling for some delicious, chocolaty goodness.

-Maple Pecan Cobbler: Replace 1/2 cup of the light corn syrup with pure maple syrup, for a touch of maple flavor.
+Maple Pecan Cobbler: For a homey variation, replace half a cup of the light corn syrup with pure maple syrup — it’ll imbue your cobbler with a lovely note of maple flavor.

-Nut Mix: For a different nutty profile, use a mix with pecans, walnuts or even hazelnuts.
+Nut Mix: If you want a more varied nutty character, consider a mix of pecans, walnuts or even hazelnuts.

-Spiced Cobbler: Mix in some cinnamon and nutmeg to the filling for a warm, spiced version that’s great for fall.
+Spiced Cobbler: Add a few shakes of cinnamon and nutmeg to the filling for a warm, spiced version that’s lovely in fall.

 Conclusion: